 Certain times of the year lend to evaluation and the inevitable urge to be rid of clutter and whatever bogs us down.
-The Christmas season means more events, extra to-dos (baking, shopping, traveling), and yet, I long to take time to purge excess stuff – both in the
+The Christmas season means more events, extra to-dos (baking, shopping, traveling), and yet, I long to take time to purge excess stuff – both in the house, and in my heart.

 My usual routine for purging (which I shared in my book, Slow Down, Mama: Intentional Living in a Hurried World) consists of three big purge sessions a year.
 The first one is in March during the onset of traditional spring cleaning.
 We go through winter items and bring out warm-weather clothing, get rid of toys and items we don’t need, and I organize my gardening area in the garage.

 A few months later, before school starts in August, we go through the boys’ closets, taking out what doesn’t fit, and deciding what they need.
 I also sort through our school closet to determine what we will be using for the coming year of learning.
 (We home educate, so this is a must).
-This end-of-summer purge sets our sails for the transition from lazy days to
+This end-of-summer purge sets our sails for the transition from lazy days to new rhythm of our school year.

 A month-long purge

 The next time we do a huge yearly purge is in November.
 This is probably my favorite purge because we all do it together.
 Our month-long decluttering includes each family member getting rid of one item a day for 30 days that month.
-I don’t care if someone throws out a picture he drew last
+I don’t care if someone throws out a picture he drew last week, or donates a shirt that no longer fits.
+The important outcome is that by the end of this process, the four of us have reduced our belongings by 120 items – just in time for Advent and Christmas.

 This past November we had new floors installed.
 If you have ever gone through this type of whole-home overhaul, you’ll understand when I say we may as well have entirely moved to a new home.
 We gutted closets, moved all the bedroom items into the main room and back again.
-Next, our living area furniture and decor was temporarily moved into the
+Next, our living area furniture and decor was temporarily moved into the bedrooms, and then returned after the floor was in place.

 My husband told me not to sort and purge, as it was enough to have to do all this shuffling, boxing, and relocating.
 I took the opportunity to do a deeper purging than we had done in years.
 I didn’t want things to go back into disarray.
 You know how the home can look pretty tidy, but behind the closed doors lurks hidden cramming and disorganization?
 In my mind, this was an ideal time to thin any overpacked closets, and to release things we had been clinging to for too many years.